lucianlature/react-universally-koa2/FEATURE.md

 ## About

-This is the `incubator/http/koa` branch of the `react-universally` starter kit.
+This is the `react-universally-koa2` feature repository for `react-universally` starter kit.

 It provides you with the build tooling and configuration you need to kick off your next universal react koa project.